Domain Adaptation-Enhanced Searchlight: Enabling classification of brain states from visual perception to mental imagery: Methodological background

 In practice, this expectation can be estimated using the sample average (empirical risk minimization) \cite{vapnik1991principles}.
 Depending on the structure of $p_S$ and $p_T$, the quantity $p_T(x,y)/p_S(x,y)$ can be further simplified by factoring into conditional and marginal distributions, giving rise to special cases of distribution shifts.
 For example, if the prior probabilities of $y$ differ between domains, but the conditionals $p(x|y)$ are close enough, we have a case of prior shift.
 Other particular settings include covariate shift (similar posterior distributions $p(y|x)$ for $T$ and $S$) and concept shift (similar data distributions $p(x)$ but $p_T(y|x)\neq p_S(y|x)$).
 In general, though, the data-set shifts have a more complicated and unknown structure.
 Depending on the nature of the distribution shift, certain DA approaches may be more suitable than others \cite{farahani2021brief}.\\

-DA requires some previous knowledge of the target domain, be it in the form of some labeled (supervised DA, also known as few-shot learning) or unlabeled (unsupervised DA) instances from the target distribution.
-The amount of target domain knowledge incorporated into a DA technique is usually too scarce to build a model that relies in that information alone.
-In fact, for most DA applications, acquiring (or labeling) data from the target domain is difficult and/or expensive, but there is enough source domain data to build and validate a model with an adequate performance of unseen samples from that same source domain.\\
+DA requires some previous knowledge of the target domain, be it in the form of some labelled (supervised DA, also known as few-shot learning) or unlabelled (unsupervised DA) instances from the target distribution.
+The amount of target domain knowledge incorporated into a DA technique is usually too scarce to build a model that relies on that information alone.
+In fact, for most DA applications, acquiring (or labelling) data from the target domain is difficult and/or expensive, but there is enough source domain data to build and validate a model with an adequate performance of unseen samples from that same source domain.\\

 Given that such a model is achieved, generalization to novel examples from the target distribution can be tackled by several strategies, namely (a) instance-based, (b) feature-based and (c) parameter-based approaches, as summarized in Table \ref{tab:DAapproaches}.
 The naïve inclusion of the available target domain knowledge as additional training samples can also be considered as a rudimentary form of DA.\\